eetti/stream2gym_/use-cases/app-testing/fraud-detection/README.md

         - topicConfig: path to the topic configuration file
         - zookeeper: 1 = hostnode contains a zookeeper instance
         - broker: 1 = hostnode contains a zookeeper instance
-        - producerType: producer type can be SFST/MFMT/RND; SFST denotes from Single File to Single Topic.
-MFMT,RND not supported right now.
-        - producerConfig: for SFST, one pair of filePath, topicName
+        - producerType: producer type can be SFST/MFMT/ELTT/INDIVIDUAL; SFST denotes from Single File to Single Topic.
+ELTT is defined when Each line To Topic i.e. each line of the file is produced to the topic as a single message.
+For SFST/MFMT/ELTT, a standard producer will work be default.
+Provided that the user has his own producer, he can use it by specifying INDIVIDUAL in the producerType and give the relative path as input in producerType attribute as a pair of producerType,producerFilePath.
+        - producerConfig: for SFST/ELTT, one tuple of filePath, name of the topic to produce, number of files and number of producer instances in this node.
+For INDIVIDUAL producer type, filePath and number of files are two optional parameters
+        - consumerType: consumer type can be STANDARD/INDIVIDUAL; To use standard consumer, specify 'STANDARD'.
+Provided that the user has his own consumer, he can use it by specifying INDIVIDUAL in the consumerType and give the relative path as input in producerType attribute as a pair like INDIVIDUAL,producerFilePath
+        - consumerConfig: specify the topic name to  consumer from and number of consumer instances in this node as a comma separated pair.
         - sparkConfig: sparkConfig contains the spark application path and output sink.
 Output sink We will just pass the data through the pipeline and we are done!can be kafka topic/a file directory.

     "--only-spark 1" argument ensures that Spark application will run individually without Kafka.